 It’s that unique complexity that drives my work for our defense clients.

-Tony Mitchell, an executive vice president, leads the firm’s Navy and Marine Corps account as its client service officer.
-Tony has nearly 25 years of consulting experience, supporting private and public sector clients in the U.S. and Europe.
-In prior roles his clients included the Joint Staff, combatant commands, and the Defense Information Systems Agency.
+Tony Mitchell serves as deputy lead for Booz Allen’s defense and intelligence business.
+His primary roles include identifying and executing strategic initiatives to drive business growth, and maximizing financial performance.
+Tony has over 25 years of consulting experience, supporting private and public sector clients in the U.S. and Europe.
+In prior roles, his clients included the Navy and Marine Corps, Joint Staff, Unified Combatant Commands, and the Defense Information Systems Agency.

-Tony holds a B.S. in electrical engineering from the General Motors Institute (now known as Kettering University) and an M.S. in information systems management from the George Washington University.
-He also completed the senior executives in national and international security program at Harvard University’s Kennedy School of Government.
+Tony holds a B.S. in electrical engineering from the General Motors Institute (now known as Kettering University) and an M.S. in information systems management from The George Washington University.
+He also completed the senior executives in national and international security program at Harvard University’s Kennedy School of Government, and the board consortium at the University of Chicago Booth School of Business.

 What is your strongest character trait?
 To know what one stands for and then working persistently to be true to that.